About

 History

-It was late summer in 2019, when the idea for a dance festival emerged among Upper Valley dance artists gathered in a meeting at Open Door to share their work and projects.
-The idea caught on quickly, and fueled by enthusiastic support from dancers and also the community, the idea morphed into an actual project.
+It was late summer in 2019, when the idea for a dance festival emerged among Upper Valley dance artists gathered at Open Door to share their work and projects.
+The idea caught on quickly, and fueled by enthusiastic support from dancers and the dance community, it became a project, then a reality.

-It seemed obvious that the festival should take place in White River Junction, a town where art is already omnipresent, which has several successful dance schools, available performing studios and two theaters.
-What followed effortlessly was the name “The Junction Dance Festival”.
+It seemed obvious to us that the festival should take place in White River Junction, a town where art is already omnipresent, which has several successful dance schools, available performing studios and two theaters.
+What followed effortlessly was the name “The Junction Dance Festival” (TJDF).

-After a year of structuring, planning, coordinating and a successful fundraising, the founding committee was prepared to launch the first Junction Dance Festival in the summer of 2020.
-Unfortunately, like many other performing art events, the festival had to be cancelled due to the Covid 19 pandemic.
-Although disappointed we are determined to continue our efforts to bring to you the first Junction Dance Festival in 2021.
+After a year of structuring, planning, coordinating and successful fundraising, the founding committee was prepared to launch the first Junction Dance Festival in the summer of 2020.
+Unfortunately, like many other performing art events, the festival was called off due to the pandemic.
+We decided again to cancel the following year for the same reason.
+Eventually, in the summer of 2022, our first festival was born.

 Purpose

 The Junction Dance Festival, Inc., is a non profit corporation organized under the laws of the State of Vermont.
-It is established to promote the understanding and appreciation of Dance in all of its forms.
+It is established to promote the understanding and appreciation of the art of Dance in all of its forms through various modes of expression.

 Mission